Copenhagen's Dance of Death, Part 19

 Holbein's dance of death alphabet

-often wore fur cloaks.
+often wore almuces of fur.
 Death makes a comment on the canon's

 »grey fur cloak« — presumably a cloak that's furred